Robert McCloskey: Recognition

 McCloskey won the 1942 Caldecott Medal for Make Way for Ducklings.
 The story, set in Boston, Massachusetts, features a mallard pair that nests on an island in the Charles River.
 After raising eight ducklings on the island, the mother leads them to the Public Garden downtown.
 A friendly policeman stops traffic to let them cross a busy street.
 The story soon became a Boston institution.
-Sculptor Nancy Schön created a bronze statue of Mrs. Mallard and the ducklings in 1987, installed along a walkway between pond and street.
+Sculptor Nancy Schön created a bronze statue of Mrs. Mallard and the ducklings in 1987, installed along a walkway between the pond and the street.
 There thousands of children climb them every year and many more people photograph them; the park is also the annual site of a Make Way for Ducklings Mother's Day parade, featuring hundreds of children dressed in the costumes of their favorite characters.
 Since 2003 Make Way for Ducklings is the official children's book of Massachusetts.

 McCloskey won a second Caldecott Medal in 1958 for Time of Wonder.
 Meanwhile, he had been a runner-up in 1949 for Blueberries for Sal, in 1953 for One Morning in Maine, and in 1954 for JourneyCake, Ho!, the latter written by his mother-in-law Sawyer.
 In a 1958 magazine article titled "Bob McCloskey, Inventor", another Medal winner Marc Simont observed that "[his] talent for devising mechanical contraptions is topped only by his ability to turn out books that carry off the Caldecott Medal."

 The Homer Price stories (two books) were translated into Russian in the 1970s and became popular in the Soviet Union.

 The U.S. Library of Congress named McCloskey a "Living Legend" in 2000.

 Films

 One chapter from Homer Price was adapted as a short film, The Doughnuts (1963).
 The same chapter was adapted for an ABC Weekend Special called "Homer and the Wacky Doughnut Machine" (1977).
 Another chapter, "The Case of the Cosmic Comic", was also adapted as a short film.

 In 1964, film producer Morton Schindel and Weston Woods Studios made Robert McCloskey, an 18-minute documentary that is sometimes screened in art schools.
-It shows McCloskey sitting in Boston Public Garden intercut with pages from his sketchbook drawings for Make Way for Ducklings, while the illustrator recounts experiences that influenced his work and discusses the relationship of craftsmanship to inspiration.
+It shows McCloskey sitting in the Boston Public Garden, intercut with pages from his sketchbook drawings for Make Way for Ducklings, while the illustrator recounts experiences that influenced his work and discusses the relationship between craftsmanship and inspiration.